rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 #### 6.13.3.3	Configuring the Integration Hub for Use with Kubernetes

 The Integration Hub should be installed after the Intel SecL CRDs have already been installed on the Kubernetes Control Plane.
-If the Hub has already been installed without an available tenant endpoint, the isntaller can simply b rerun with a modified ihub.env answer file containing the required tenant variables.
+If the Hub has already been installed without an available tenant endpoint, the installer can simply be rerun with a modified ihub.env answer file containing the required tenant variables.

-The ihub.env answer file requires two variables to be configured with information from teh Kubernetes environment before installation:
+The ihub.env answer file requires two variables to be configured with information from the Kubernetes environment before installation:

 ```
 KUBERNETES_CERT_FILE=/etc/ihub/apiserver.crt